NozirTukhtamurodov/drf_soc_med/readme.md

 ## Additional Notes

-- **Authentication**: Replace `<token>` in the `curl` commands with your actual JWT token if you are using token-based authentication.
+- **Authentication**: Replace `<token>` in the `curl` commands with your actual CSRF token, session-based authentication.
 If you are using session-based authentication, you will need to modify the commands accordingly (e.g., use session cookies).
 - **Superuser**: You can access the Django admin panel using the superuser account you created by visiting `http://127.0.0.1:8000/admin/`.
 - **Database**: The system uses PostgreSQL for data storage.
 Ensure that the PostgreSQL service is running before starting the application.